spacelift-io/terraform-provider-flows/docs/index.md

 ### Required

 - `endpoint` (String) The Flows endpoint to use.
-Usually https://useflows.eu or https://useflows.us.
+Usually useflows.eu or useflows.us.

 ### Optional